marwaelhussieny/ITI_DataEngineering_journey/README.md

 ## WHAT YOU'RE LOOKING AT

-This repository chronicles every session, every lab, every task from ITI's Data Engineering bootcamp.
-No fluff.
+This repository will chronicle every session, every lab, every task from ITI's Data Engineering Intensive Code Camp.
+6 months.
 No filler.
 Just pure technical grind documented in real-time.

 **The Journey:** 500+ hours compressed into 6 major zones
 **The Goal:** Transform from beginner to production-ready data engineer